 Every organization outside of BB&N has its own processes, policies, and procedures for accommodations on their exams and/or programs.
 Please note that while BB&N supports families through the application and/or appeal process to the extent these organizations allow, the school is not involved in or responsible for these organization decisions.
-BB&N is also unable to support requests for materials or documentation during school holidays and vacations (including the months of July and August.)
+BB&N is also unable to support requests for materials or documentation during school holidays and vacations (including after graduation in June and the months of July and August.)

-For any questions regarding the application process for accommodations on College Board/AP or ACT exams please contact the SSD coordinator, Emma O'Loughlin at eoloughlin@bbns.org
+For any questions regarding the application process for accommodations on College Board/AP or ACT exams please contact the SSD coordinator, Mary Agostinelli at @magostinelli@bbns.org